LeiWangR/leiwangr.github.io/_projects/projects.md

   * The project is to develop and test ‘early warning’ indicators for loss of resilience following challenging climate-related events.
 These indicators will be used to develop a resource that can be used to by the wide range of organisations and services to identify communities in the early stages of resilience loss and provide targeted support to agricultural communities.
   * Through understanding early warning signs that individuals and communities are at risk of resilience loss, we could inform policy and support service interventions earlier.
 This would provide communities with the necessary support to mitigate wider and longer lasting resilience loss related to the impacts of a climate events, which in turn, would reduce the overall harm to lives and livelihoods and facilitate resilience building across physical, psychological, social, economic, domains.

-* Grant for Project Award from Oracle for Research
+* Grant / Project Award from Oracle for Research
   * Research project: Automatic, large-scale screening of failure cases in autonomous driving
   * Computer perception techniques have been widely used in real-world applications such as autonomous vehicles.
 While the state-of-the-art methods achieve impressive system accuracy, their real-world robustness is often hindered by corner cases, e.g., a pedestrian partially occluded by an umbrella on a dark day.
   * Instead of letting such cases happen during deployment, in this project, we aim to develop a protocol which can detect potential failure cases through screening millions of different test scenarios via simulation.
 The identified corner cases are then used to understand system vulnerability and improve accuracy and safety in the end.